harveyramer/harvey-ramer-blog/src/article/2020-04-08-configure-a-nodejs-development-environment-on-windows-10.md

 ## Overview

-If you want to learn programming, get set up can be a confusing barrier to entry.
-In this tutorial, I offer a straightforward way to install Node.js and all the tools you will need to start working with Node.js on Windows 10.
+If you want to learn programming, getting set up can be a confusing barrier to entry.
+This tutorial offers a simple way to install Node.js and all the tools you will need to start working with Node.js on Windows 10.

 When a simple command should produce an output of a certain type, you will see:
 `command` → `output`. {.alert}